-The circles do not represent the real airspaces and are only used to indicate the presence of an active center, tower, ground or other position.** See next chapter how to assign airspace boundaries to a center.
+The circles do not represent the real airspaces and are only used to indicate the presence of an active center, tower, ground or other position.
+See below how to assign airspace boundaries to a center.

 Detailed information for online centers/airspaces is shown on Information.

 The following types are available and can be enabled in the drop down menus on the airspace toolbar or sub-menu Airspaces: